nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 1. A `HelpCommand()` object is directly created and returned from the `ParserManager#parseCommand(command, details)` method.
-2. When the `HelpCommand#runCommand(goalList, printManger, storage)` method is executed it calls the `PrintManager#printCommandList()` method which prints out a pre-set message informing the user of all the possible commands and their respective formats and options.
+2. When the `HelpCommand#runCommand(goalList, printManger, storage)` method is executed it calls the `PrintManager#printCommandList()` method which prints out a table informing the user of all the possible commands and their respective formats and options.

 #### 4.10.2.
 Design Considerations

+**Aspect:** Type of display for command list
+* **Alternative 1 (current choice):** In-application display of entire command list.
+    * Pros: The application does not have to be connected to a network if a user needs help with the navigation.
+    * Cons: Limited information can be presented on the application itself.
+Furthermore, a long command list may result in a significant amount of scrolling for the user.
+* **Alternative 2:** Opens a browser to the command summary of the User Guide.
+    * Pros: Every detail (including possible pitfalls) of the command is made known to the user.
+    * Cons: Network connection is required for an application that should be able to operate without sustaining one.
+In addition, a link to the User Guide will be provided in the Start-Up interface.

 ### 4.11.
 Storage of Information